Department of Defense (DoD) Technology Transfer, Transition and Commercial Partnerships

 d.
 The private sector

-4. The nominee or nominated team must have demonstrated exceptional forethought, creativity, and initiative with regard to possible innovative applications during the T2 process.
+4. The nominee or nominated team demonstrated exceptional forethought, creativity and initiative with regard to possible innovative applications during the technology transfer process.

-5. The nominated individual or team must have demonstrated outstanding teamwork and interpersonal skills with all members involved in the process (i.e., technical persons, lab management, partners, and legal staff).
+5. The nominated individual or team demonstrated outstanding teamwork and interpersonal skills with all members involved in the process (i.e., technical persons, lab management, partners and legal staff).

-For questions and for more information, contact the DoD T2CP Program Office.
+For questions and for more information, contact the DoD T3 Program Office.

 Previous Winners